vztot/jv-notes/README.md

 # Java Notes

+## Purpose of the project
-This notes was made for better understanding
+These notes was made for better understanding of java

 ## Table of contents